Caroline Fiot appointed cellar master at Ruinart

 Guarantee of quality and excellence

-Regular and collaborative tasting
+Regular and collaborative tastings

 Brand ambassador